 -- the directory where the source files are located

 A final approach uses your make system actively rather than passively, by adding targets to your makefiles.
-Since your makefile contains information about source files and preprocessor flags, this third approach leverages the already existing definitions.
+Since your makefile contains information about source files and preprocessor flags, this fourth approach leverages the already existing definitions.
 While the makefile approach offers some advantages in on-going production use of the tool, it is generally much more difficult to get started with, and is not recommended for initial evaluation of the tool.

 Recommended only if dialog-based approach does not yield sufficient precision